 The event is the result of a partnership between UW–Madison, the Wisconsin Alumni Association, and Minocqua businesses and exemplifies the Wisconsin Idea — that the boundaries of the university are the boundaries of the state and beyond.

 Chiang presented on her research on hibernating ground squirrels and the microorganisms that reside in their gut.
 The labs of her advisors study how the squirrels and microorganisms interact and work together to survive winter.
-She is a third-year graduate student in the Microbiology Doctoral Training Program and co-advised by comparative biosciences professor Hannah Carey and bacteriology professor Garret Suen, the latter being a BTP trainer.
+She is a third-year graduate student in the Microbiology Doctoral Training Program and co-advised by comparative biosciences professor Hannah Carey and bacteriology professor Garret Suen, the latter being a BTP mentor.

 “Most people think the squirrel, the host of the microbes, is sleeping during hibernation but it’s actually much more complex than that,” Chiang explains.
 “The squirrel’s metabolism and heart rate have to drop, and the microbes and squirrel communicate with each other via metabolites.
 I specifically study how the microbial community changes over the seasons and how that is linked to seasonal shifts in its function.”